ejwcodes/ag-grid-react-redux-state/README.md

 ## Example

-Add reducer to your store
+Add the reducer to your store with the key 'grid'
 ```javascript
 import gridReducer from "./gridReducer.js"
 const reducer = combineReducers({